S559228-Mounica/GDPProject/README.md

 ### Running the app
 - Download the zip file from the github.
 - Extract the zip file.
-- Run the app using xcode.
+- Open the file named **"Education Visualizer.xcodeproj"** using xcode.
+- Now run the same file by clicking on the run button in xcode.

 ### Data Cleaning Swift script
 - The script used for data cleaning is an integral part of the project.
 So it is present as a part of the project with the name of "CoreDataHelper" swift file.